Skip to content

 To implement this solution, you'll need:

-• Reference to the appropriate SDK (.NET Video Capture, Video Edit, or Media Player)
+• Reference to the appropriate SDK (Video Capture SDK, Video Edit SDK, or Media Player SDK — X or classic).

 Visit our GitHub page to get more code samples.